marsbos/es-state/README.md

 import { actions } from '../src/es-state.js';
 ...
-// We import 'actions', so we can 'dispatch' whatever action we like. render() {
+// We import 'actions', so we can 'dispatch' whatever action we like.
+// Actions proxy finds the reducers which are registered for the action.
+// Note that actions are not bound to one 'useState', they can access all 'useStates'.

+render() {
   return html`
     <div>